Moynihan Train Hall

-Moynihan Train Hall is an expansion of Pennsylvania Station, the main intercity and commuter rail station in New York City, into the city's former main post office building, the James A. Farley Building.
-Located between Eighth Avenue, Ninth Avenue, 31st Street, and 33rd Street in Midtown Manhattan, the annex provides new access to most of Penn Station's platforms for Amtrak and Long Island Rail Road passengers, serving 17 of the station's 21 tracks.
-The hall is named after Daniel Patrick Moynihan, the U.S. Senator who had originally championed the plan.
+Moynihan Train Hall is the head house that sits atop the western end of Pennsylvania Station, the main intercity and commuter rail station in New York City.
+Located in the city's former main post office building, the James A. Farley Building, the train hall occupies an entire city block between Eighth Avenue, Ninth Avenue, 31st Street, and 33rd Street in Midtown Manhattan.
+The annex provides new access to most of Penn Station's platforms for Amtrak and Long Island Rail Road passengers, serving 17 of the station's 21 tracks.
+The hall is named after Daniel Patrick Moynihan, the U.S. senator who had originally championed the plan.
 The building's Beaux-Arts exterior resembles that of the original Penn Station; both buildings were designed by the architectural firm of McKim, Mead & White.

 The 486000 ft2 complex was built to alleviate congestion in Penn Station, which saw 650,000 daily riders before the COVID-19 pandemic in 2020.
 The $1.6 billion renovation restored the Beaux-Arts Farley Building, a designated landmark, and added a central atrium with a glass roof.
-Moynihan Train Hall includes retail space, a 320-seat waiting area, and public restrooms.
+Moynihan Train Hall includes retail space, a 320-seat waiting area for ticket-holding passengers, and public restrooms.
 The hall is decorated with three artworks: a ceiling triptych named Go, a group of photographic panels, and a sculptural group.

 The project had been in consideration since the early 1990s, with the first blueprints made public in 1993.
 However, several previous plans had failed because of a lack of funding and logistical difficulties.
 Amtrak withdrew as a tenant in 2004, but returned after the Farley Building was sold to the New York state government in 2006.
 A first phase, involving an expansion of a concourse under the Farley Building, started in 2010 and was completed in June 2017.
 Construction of the train hall proper commenced in 2017, and it opened January 1, 2021.

 Description

 Moynihan Train Hall occupies part of the James A. Farley Building, a Beaux-Arts structure designed by McKim, Mead & White alongside the original Penn Station, and opened in 1914 as New York City's main post office.
 The building occupies the block across Eighth Avenue from the current Penn Station facilities, and is bounded by Eighth Avenue to the east, 31st Street to the south, Ninth Avenue to the west, and 33rd Street to the north.
 The James A. Farley Building is a New York City designated landmark and is listed on the National Register of Historic Places.
-The train hall occupies a portion of the post office's mail sorting hall, while most of the rest of the building is leased by Facebook as office space.
+The train hall occupies a portion of the post office's mail sorting hall, while most of the rest of the building is leased by Meta Platforms as office space.